abpio/abp-commercial-docs/en/ui/angular/page-toolbar-extensions.md

 ### ToolbarActionContributorCallback\<R = any\>

-`ToolbarActionContributorCallback` is the type that you can pass as toolbar action contributor callbacks to static `forRoot` methods of the modules.
+`ToolbarActionContributorCallback` is the type that you can pass as toolbar action contributor callbacks to static `forLazy` methods of the modules.

 ```js
 // exportUsersContributor should have ToolbarActionContributorCallback<Identity.UserItem[]> type